Expand your reach with YouTube videos

 Don’t be afraid of making mistakes.
 You are free to upload them or not, but uploading videos that have mistakes in them can create a great baseline for you to check once in a while.

 Imagine seeing yourself after a couple of months or years and see how you have grown.
 Or maybe you find you did not change at all, and it is time to grow!

 If you are unsure if you want to delete them, just put them on unlisted.
 Remove them from any playlist and you’re good to go.
 That way they are always accessible for you, but not visible to the world.

-Also, with intentionally silly videos, you could generate some extra viewings by attracting an audience that likes your humour.
-Don’t underestimate the power of humour online.
-There are many musicians that use humour to attract fans, so why not try if it works for you?
+Also, with intentionally silly videos, you could generate some extra viewings by attracting an audience that likes your humor.
+Don’t underestimate the power of humor online.
+There are many musicians that use humor to attract fans, so why not try if it works for you?

 6. Find your “inspiration” channels.

 By watching how other people make videos, it can be a great help to determine which route you want to go.

 Whether with types of content, effects they use, and branding, to the length of videos, posting schedules and places they share.
 Everything can be a great help to your journey on YouTube, solidify your own path and improve quality along the way.